 We never closed the curtains in our room - waking up to the rugged, windswept beauty, using our binoculars to see the seabirds and the whales, and watching the sunsets over the ocean at night.
 The starkness of the rock all around the hotel added to the dramatic setting.
 It felt almost “moonlike”.

 Meals were included and were signature experiences during my stay.
 The menus were based on what could be sourced from local land and sea.
 Every meal was served with a detailed explanation about the locally sourced fresh ingredients.
 These include: fresh picked baby greens, berries of all varieties, fiddleheads, lamb, crab, mushrooms, fish of all sorts, caribou moss over yogurt, fresh fruit juices and breads made with grains, seeds, nuts and berries - like partridge berry pastries.

 I can’t wait to go back again and again during iceberg season and berry season!

-The best opportunity to see Fogo Island is on our East Coast Extravaganza, Oct.
-13 – 21, 2017.
-Click here to learn more about this tour.
+The best opportunity to see Fogo Island is with Worldwide Quest.
+Click here to view all Fogo tours.